Throwing a Holiday Party? Don’t Forget These 4 Things!

 Before your friends and family come over and gather around your table, there are a few tips and tricks that will take your party to the next level.
-Beyond what you’re serving, there are countless other items to take into consideration like your playlist, tablescape, lighting and lots more.
+Beyond what you’re serving, there are countless other items to take into consideration like your playlist, tablescape, lighting and more.

 This year, don’t fall victim to the often-forgotten, but oh so important, elements that ensure you have the best holiday party of the year!